Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Assure that the path of the transfer or lift is clear from obstructions and that furniture and aids that the client is being transferred to are properly placed and secure.

 Caregivers must receive proper training and have the assistance of other properly trained staff when dealing with potentially violent clients.
-Depending on the level of aggression the patient or resident may need to be placed in a facility designed for the care of violent individuals.

 The reasons for client anger and hostility can be complex.
 Staff should be trained to identify the signs of potential aggressive behaviour, the triggers that can lead to violent outburst, means of deescalating an aggressive encounter, and emergency procedures to follow if retreat from an aggressive client is not possible or an attack occurs.